-On tech-related websites, everyone teaches you how to change your IP address, how to encrypt your traffic, how to watch your favorite content on Youtube, how to access blocked games, or how to unblock hype streaming websites like Netflix or BBC iPlayer.
-Yet, everyone forgets about the important action plenty of us do online, and that is torrenting.
+On tech-related websites, everyone teaches you how to hide your IP address, how to encrypt your traffic, how to watch your favorite content on Youtube, how to access blocked games, or how to unblock hype streaming websites like Netflix or BBC iPlayer.
+Yet, everyone forgets about the critical action plenty of us do online, and that is torrenting.

 In the digital era, torrenting is an underrated subject.
 And this happens as many internet users have misconceptions.
 This article makes torrenting justice, and it helps you understand what is this online practice.
 But, as we need to make sure you’re down on Earth, I will also discuss how to download torrents safely by explaining what is a VPN for torrenting.

 What is a VPN for torrenting?
 The Transylvanian explanation.

 Private gatherings are a thing in the bats’ community, as are the perfect place where the decisions are made, new strategic lines are drawn, and usually it all escalades in a kick-ass party with apple juice and figs.

 TomBat and his community are organizing quarterly meetings where they discuss what happens with the Transylvanian chocolate traffic network, new tactics on how to upgrade their RoboBat, and, most importantly, how to keep all their projects classified, so Dracula’s bats won’t steal their ideas.

 The quarterly meetings bring together lots of bats, and intruders are always lurking at the corners, waiting for the perfect opportunity to make it in.